-A life member with 25 years of perfect attendance, Sue is a Diamond-level 4 George F. Hixson Fellow for the Kiwanis International Foundation, a Diamond-level charter Walter Zeller Fellow as well as a recipient of the foundation’s Tablet of Honor and a member of Kiwanis International Foundation's Heritage Society.
+A life member with 27 years of perfect attendance, Sue is a Diamond-level 4 George F. Hixson Fellow for the Kiwanis International Foundation, a Diamond-level 6 charter Walter Zeller Fellow as well as a recipient of the foundation’s Tablet of Honor and a member of Kiwanis International Foundation's Heritage Society.
 She also served as foundation trustee from 2006-09.
 She was a member of the Key Leader Advisory Council and is a Key Leader lead facilitator.
 Before her election as trustee, she served on the international committee on leadership education.

 Sue holds a master’s degree in human resources and labor relations and bachelor’s degrees in food science and dietetics from Michigan State University, East Lansing.
 She is associate director for the Michigan State University Alumni Association.
-She is active in service to the university and her community.